ACCA Registered

 Is the client obliged to offer work and the contractor obliged to accept it?
 In employment, there is an ongoing obligation on both sides.
 A genuine contractor can turn down work, and the client has no obligation to keep providing it.
 Project-based engagements with clear end dates are stronger here.

 HMRC provides the Check Employment Status for Tax (CEST) tool to help with determinations.
 Use it for every engagement and save the results.
-CEST is not perfect — it produces "indeterminate" results in about 15% of cases — but using it demonstrates "reasonable care," which reduces penalties if HMRC later disagrees.
+CEST is not perfect — it can produce "indeterminate" results in some cases — but using it demonstrates "reasonable care," which reduces penalties if HMRC later disagrees.
+HMRC updated CEST in April 2025 with a dedicated Mutuality of Obligation section and tightened substitution criteria.
+Our guide to the HMRC CEST tool 2026 changes explains what the update means for agency assessments and whether existing determinations need to be re-run.

 Your Obligations as an Agency